OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 ## Introduction

+To use OpenBB Copilot, click on the purple icon located at the center right of the Terminal screen:

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/open_copilot.jpg" alt="open openbb copilot" width="70%" height="70%" />
 </div>

-To use OpenBB Copilot, click on the purple icon located at the center right of the Terminal screen.

 Under most circumstances, you can treat OpenBB Copilot like a personal research assistant.
-OpenBB Copilot has access to the widgets (including your uploaded files) on your currently-active dashboard, the OpenBB API and any custom backend endpoints you have added.
+OpenBB Copilot has access to the widgets (including your uploaded files) on your currently-active dashboard, the OpenBB API and any custom backend endpoints you have added to OpenBB Terminal.

-Using all of these sources of data, OpenBB Copilot can assist you in performing a wide variety of tasks.
+By utilizing all of these sources of data, OpenBB Copilot can assist you in performing a wide variety of research and analysis tasks.

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/copilot_opened.jpg" alt="opened openbb copilot" width="70%" height="70%" />